 The Concordia towing operation was planned for July 22, 2014.
 The cruise ship’s last journey ended in Genoa, on July 27, 2014.
 During her “last voyage”, Concordia was accompanied by a fleet of 14 marine vessels.
 It included two tug boats towing from the front.
 They both were attached to the ship by 70 mm / 2,8″ chains.
 The group’s leader was the Blizzard tug operated by cap.

 The leading tug boats were towing the floating wreckage from a 700-800 m distance, at a fixed speed of 2,5 kn (4,6 kph / 3 mph).
 The cruise ship’s last ever “crew” on board included salvage operation experts and some environmentalists from Greenpeace.
 The last voyage was from the accident site (Giglio island) to the scrapping yard in Genoa.
 This was done in 4 days, covering a distance of ~280 km / 170 ml.
-In Genoa the ship will be dismantled – and hopefully forgotten.
-The materials will be sold as scrap.
+In Genoa the vessel was dismantled by “Ship Recycling Consortium” (consisting of the Saipem Company, and the San Giorgio del Porto shipyard).
+Around 70% of the materials were fully recycled and sold as scrap.

 The ship’s towing to Genoa